zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

 3, 'Aliyun',
 Null, 'N/A',
 'Others') as result
-from sale_detail;
+From sale_detail;
 ```

-The decode function mentioned earlier implements the function in following if-then-else sentence:
+The decode function mentioned previously implements the function in following if-then-else sentence:

 ```
 if customer_id = 1 then